November 17, 2024

 Israel Bartal

 Israel Bartal is Avraham Harman Professor (Emeritus) of Jewish History and former dean of the Faculty of Humanities at the Hebrew University of Jerusalem (2006–2010).
 He was chair of the Historical Society of Israel (from 2006 to 2015) and is a member of the Israel Academy of Sciences.
 A founder of Cathedra, a leading scholarly journal on the history of the land of Israel, he served as its co-editor for more than twenty years.
 His numerous publications include The Jews of Eastern Europe, 1772–1881 (2005; also published in Russian and German); To Redeem a People: Enlightenment and Nationalism in Eastern Europe (2013) [Hebrew]; and Tangled Roots: The Emergence of Israeli Culture (2020).
-He is co-editor, with David Roskies, of volume 7 of The Posen Library of Jewish Culture and Civilization: National Renaissance and International Horizons, 1880–1918 (2023).
+He is co-editor, with Kenneth B. Moss, of volume 7 of The Posen Library of Jewish Culture and Civilization: National Renaissance and International Horizons, 1880–1918 (2023).

 Speaker Picture